 This method has become increasingly popular these days as many organizations have started adopting it.
 In this method, you encourage your employees to evaluate their own performance.
 This builds a culture of accountability, responsibility, and self-awareness.
 Not just that but it also gives valuable insights to the managers about the employees during the review process.

-Picture a scenario where your employees are assessing themselves.
-This allows them to take time, look at their own performances over the past few months, identify their strengths and shortcomings, and much more.
 If done honestly, these self-assessments often lead to powerful insights that can boost the employee’s personal growth journey.
 Furthermore, it also makes it easier for you and the respective managers to not only evaluate the employee’s performance but also their integrity and mentality.

 Tools for Effective Performance Management

 I know most of us are tired of the phrase “In today’s digital world”, but we can’t run away from the truth, can we?
 We live in a digitally evolved world where we have a million digital tools for everything.
-Similarly, many performance management tools are designed to make HR’s lives easier by helping them track, assess, and develop employee performance in real time.
+Similarly, many performance management tools are designed to make HR’s lives easier by helping them track, assess, and develop employee performance in real-time.

 A tool like the Performance Management System (PMS) module by ZingHR is a godsend for the HR department.
 It’s an all-in-one platform where you can set goals, track progress, and assess the performance of your employees.
-Imagine a dashboard where you and the HR manager can see everything about every employee, making it easier for you to track their progress based on key objectives.

 And that’s not all, this module is also designed to give you automated feedback reminders and detailed analytics, helping your HR department streamline the entire performance management process.